gvwilson/thirdbit/src/fiction/iffy/index.md

 ## Chapter 7

-The hospital smelled nothing like the Marines' headquarters.
+The hospital smelled like the Marines' headquarters.
-The soapy undertones were the same, but disinfectant and the lingering traces of desperation and dashed hopes covered it up.
+The soapy undertones were the same, as was the disinfectant and lingering traces of desperation and dashed hopes.
 It was warmer,
 though,
-and the halls and offices were painted in soothing pastels instead of bedrock gray.
+and the halls were painted in soothing pastels instead of bedrock gray.

 Iffy barely noticed.
 All she could think about as Doctor Johel and the two Marines